15 Reasons Why Your Back Hurts

 By Lauren Brown

+Back pain is incredibly common.
 But, if you’re looking to pinpoint the precise cause of your particular brand of back pain, you’re in luck.
-That’s because we’re about to explore the most common causes of back pain, so let’s dig in.
+There are many causes of back pain, and by exploring the most common triggers, you can address what’s impacting your spine.

 1. Too Much Time Spent On Your Tush